NikkiGwh/son/README.md

 ## How to install

-### Run this command in a command prompt when using normal python environment:
+### Run this command in a command prompt when using a normal python environment:

 ```
 pip install -r pip-requirements.txt